smash-transport/smash-vhlle-hybrid/CONTRIBUTING.md

 ## Bash notation in the codebase

 The general advice is pretty trivial: **Be consistent with what you find**.
-Here a list of some aspects worth mentioning:
+Here a list of some aspects worth mentioning about the codebase:
 * indentation is done _exclusively with spaces_ and **no** <kbd>Tab</kbd> should be used;
 * lines of code are split around 100 characters and should never be longer than 120;
 * bash functions use both the `function` keyword and parenthesis and the enclosing braces are put on separate lines,